taikoxyz/docs/src/content/docs/core-concepts/taiko-nodes.md

 ### `proposer`

-The `proposer` fetches pending transactions from the L2 execution engine's mempool intervally pool, then tries to propose them to the `TaikoL1` protocol contract.
+The `proposer` fetches pending transactions from the L2 execution engine's mempool, then tries to propose them to the `TaikoL1` protocol contract.

 ### `prover`